-TL;DR: Search is not only a navigation feature.
+Quick take: Search is not just a navigation feature.
 It is a retention system.
 When repeat shoppers cannot rediscover the right products quickly, your store leaks customer lifetime value through friction that is easy to miss and hard to measure without looking closely.

 Many merchants obsess over first-order conversion and forget what happens after the first purchase.
 But repeat shoppers are often the most valuable customers you have, and they usually arrive with a very specific mission.
 They know your brand.
 They are trying to find the right thing fast.